Transition Assistance for Service Members Frequently Asked Questions (FAQ)

-YES - TAP is official duty and service members are not required to take leave in order to attend
+Yes - TAP is official duty and service members are not required to take leave in order to attend.

-- If on official active duty for more than 180 continuous days
+Yes, if separating with less than 20 years of active duty.
+If on official active duty for more than 180 continuous days

 *** EXEMPTION ARE BASED ON MEMBERS TIER, BUT HIGHLY ENCOURAGED TO ATTEND ***